Iqubal00/Non_DSA-Questions/readme.md

 The repository is organized into categories based on the type of problem or solution.
 Right now, it includes:
 - **Mathematics**: Solutions to mathematical problems like number theory, algebra, and geometry.
+- **Patterns**: Different types of patterns that helps you to think logically.

 Upcoming sections:
 - **Arrays**: Solutions to problems involving array manipulation and processing.